githubEdit

 Therefore, individual blockchain methods have their own multipliers, depending on how computationally demanding each particular operation is.

-The example table below shows some Ethereum blockchain methods with their associated multipliers and total CU calculated.
+The example table below shows some Ethereum blockchain methods with their associated multipliers and total CU calculated for the full node queries.

 Ethereum RPC Method